 3. Responsibilities and Duties

-Including responsibilities is essential for top job descriptions.
+Including a clear overview of responsibilities is essential for top job descriptions.

 Of the top performing job descriptions, 90% included clear responsibilities and duties.

 That’s not surprising given that 49% of people rank job details as the most important part of the job description.
 In fact, it’s somewhat of a surprise that 10% of the descriptions we reviewed didn’t include this information.

 Responsibilities and duties are essential in order for a candidate to understand the role.
 They also set expectations for the hired employee and can be used as a baseline for performance reviews down the line.